 Faculty: Shubha Kumar is Director of Education & Training and Assistant Professor at the USC Institute on Inequalities in Global Health.
 She also directs and teaches in the USC Master of Public Health Online Program.
 Her professional and research experience include management and leadership of global health and development programs, strategic planning and evaluation, and health systems strengthening.
 She earned her MPH and PhD in public health management and policy from UCLA.

 Key Industry Expert: Helena Samsioe is the CEO and Founder of Globhe, a drone service company using drones and AI to create a better future.
 Currently, in collaboration with the United Nations, GLOBHE is transforming the way cutting edge technology is solving pressing challenges around the world.
 In 2017 Helena was ranked among the top 100 young business leaders in Sweden, won Female Founder of the Year by Di Digital, named a Top Woman to Watch in the Drone Industry, and was featured as the “Drone Queen” on BBC.

-Fees & Registration: $495 includes tuition and course materials.
-Registration for this course will close 12:00 pm (PT) on May 31, 2018.
-The course will begin after 9:00 am (PT) on the first day and will close at 11:45 pm (PT) on the last day.
+Fees & Registration: $995 includes tuition and course materials.
+The course will begin after 9:00 am (PT) on the first day and will close at 11:59 pm (PT) on the last day.

 Register for this course at www.usc.edu/esvp (enter code: dronescourse) by April 25, 2019.